PipedreamHQ/pipedream/docs/docs/pricing/README.md

 Pipedream increments the count of invocations by one for each incoming event, regardless of the number of steps in your workflow.
 For example, if you send an HTTP request to a workflow with five steps, Pipedream will count that as one invocation.

+Moreover, if you have a workflow triggered by a cron job running once a minute for the entire day, that will incur 1,440 invocations (60 minute \* 24 hours).
+For cron-triggered workflows or event sources, remember that you can always reduce the frequency to reduce your invocations.

 If an event emitted by an event source triggers a single workflow, that will count as **two** invocations: one for the source, and one for the workflow.
 In other words, source and workflow execution is distinct: each counts invocations on its own.

 ### Compute Time